What is the STS National Database?

 What is the Adult Cardiac Surgery Database (ACSD)?

 The STS Adult Cardiac Surgery Database (ACSD)—a component of the STS National Database—is the world’s premier clinical outcomes registry for adult cardiac surgery.
 Launched in 1989, the Database contains approximately 6.5 million cardiac surgery procedure records and currently has more than 3,700 participating physicians, including surgeons and anesthesiologists, representing more than 90% of all adult cardiac surgery hospitals across the United States and Canada.

 ACSD participants can now publicly report their outcomes for isolated aortic valve replacement (AVR), isolated coronary bypass grafting (CABG) surgery, and/or AVR and CABG combined through STS Public Reporting Online and/or Consumer Reports.
 Mitral valve replacement/repair (MVRR) and MVRR+CABG public reporting is expected to be available in 2018.

 What is the Congenital Heart Surgery Database (CHSD)?

 The STS Congenital Heart Surgery Database (CHSD)—a component of the STS National Database—is one of the largest clinical registries in the world for congenital cardiac procedures.
-The CHSD contains more than 435,000 congenital heart surgery procedure records and currently has more than 900 participating physicians, including surgeons and anesthesiologists, representing more than 95% of all congenital heart surgery hospitals in the United States and Canada.
+The CHSD contains more than 455,000 congenital heart surgery procedure records and currently has almost 1,000 participating physicians, including surgeons and anesthesiologists, representing more than 95% of all congenital heart surgery hospitals in the United States and Canada.

 CHSD participants can now publicly report their outcomes through STS Public Reporting Online and/or Consumer Reports.